calderete/blog.github.io/_posts/2015-12-5-Postman-Is-Your-Freind-Most-of-the-Time.md

 Notice the brackets after ```word:```?
 This tells postman to insert the value into an array, and will perfectly simulate the json from above.

-###Victory!!!
+### Victory!!!

 So yeah I got to strut around for like ten minutes...feeling like a computer ninja!
-Front end can add as many words into a category as they want with a single reqeust and my code will take care of the rest.
+Front end can add as many words into a category as they want with a single request and my code will take care of the rest.

-###The Next Postkraken
+### The Next Postkraken

 Ok so my team can create words with a single request...great.
 Now they want to edit in a single request.
 In <i>theory</i> for me not so difficult to figure out...maybe.
 Long story short here is the javascript object (json) they would send me and the way to simulate such a request in postman.

 {% highlight js %}
 {
  words: => [
             {id: => 1, new: => "kola"},
             {id: => 2, new: => "kangaroo"},
             {id: => 3, new: => "tiger"},
             {id: => 4, new: => "dragon"},